kurator-org/kurator-akka/README.md

 ##### YAML declaration of the Python version of the Multiplier actor

 In addition to the Java or Python definition of an actor, an *actor type* declaration authored in YAML is needed to make the actor available for use in workflows.
-The following declares that the actor named `Multiplier` invokes the `multiply()` function defined in the file `multiplier.py`:
+The following declares that actors of type `Multiplier` (a subtype of actor type `PythonFunctionActor`) invoke the `multiply()` function defined in the file `multiplier.py`:

     types:

     - id: Multiplier
       type: PythonFunctionActor
       properties:
-        defaults:
         script: multiplier.py
         function: multiply

 ##### Defining a workflow that uses the Multiplier actor

-With the above YAML saved to a file named `actors.yaml`, the `Multiplier` actor can be used in a workflow also defined in YAML.
+With the above YAML saved to a file named `actors.yaml`, a `Multiplier` actor can be used in a workflow also defined in YAML.
 The workflow below accepts an input value from the user, multiplies it by 3, and outputs the result:

     imports: